There is only one Mizzou

 - Nationally recognized speakers come to campus each semester.
 The speaker series is supported by two endowments.

-- Scholarships and study abroad opportunities are available to students.
+- Graduate and Undergraduate scholarships and study abroad opportunities are available to students.

 - The Council for Interior Design Accreditation (CIDA) accredits the BSHES interior design program.
 The interior design program has had continuous accreditation since 1972.

 - The accredited interior design program and online graduate program are nationally recognized by DesignIntelligence.

 - Our PhD program is one of eleven in the nation and the only online program.